 It's a strange world indeed when even Paul McCartney can't get the respect he deserves.

 Sure, he's half of the greatest songwriting team that ever existed.
-And yes, his little band The Beatles did alter the face of popular music, becoming the biggest-selling and best-loved act since the invention of the phonograph.
-Oh, and he's won just about every award a human possibly can without single-handedly winning a war or something.
+And yes, his little band The Beatles did forever change the face of popular music, becoming the biggest-selling and best-loved act, well, ever.
+Oh, and he's won just about every award a human can without single-handedly winning a war or something.
 In short, he's done it all.

-Interestingly, McCartney didn't set out to become a bassist.
-He picked up the instrument in 1961, somewhat reluctantly, when The Beatles' first "real" bass player, Stu Sutcliffe, John Lennon's art school friend, decided to quit the band and stay in Hamburg, Germany where the group had been playing a series of grueling residency gigs.
+McCartney didn't set out to become a bassist, somewhat reluctantly taking up the low-end in 1961, when The Beatles' first "real" bass player, Stu Sutcliffe, John Lennon's art school friend, decided to quit the band to stay in Hamburg, Germany where the group had been playing a now-legendary slew of residency gigs.

 Chops-wise, Macca's in a class of his own - he can play guitar, piano, drums, fiddle, sax, spoons, washboard, electric fence, tire iron, light bulb, red pepper and probably anything else you put in his hands.